 One call-out worth mentioning is the design of his receding hairline, combined with the recessed slopes making up his distinctly sculpted hair.

 Moving on to Frozone, this model features 6 printed pieces — four bricks printed with his costume details, one 1×4 curved visor, and a 1×4 tile printed with Samuel L. Jackson’s distinct goatee.

 Frozone’s head construction also features a few variations from the typical head construction, used to create the look of his visor and soft helmet.

 Mr. Incredible captures the likeness of his on-screen inspiration pretty well, although this would have been a good opportunity for the designer to play around with proportion to make his chest and shoulders appropriately larger, like The Hulk or Thanos.

 With Frozone, this model does a great job capturing his simple helmet design with visor and distinct facial hair.
 Also, the printed bricks on both the front and back of his costume make this hero instantly recognizable.

 Overall, this set does a great job capturing the likeness of both characters from the movie, but with only 160 pieces, it comes fairly short of the part count for many other BrickHeadz sets at the same price (approximately one hundred parts per character).
 As a result, I did feel slightly underwhelmed by the finished product.
 These two figures feature some of the most basic hair and head details, compared to some of the other characters in the BrickHeadz line.
 In spite of this, the set is still a good addition to any Pixar fan’s collection, and the printed parts for Frozone are pretty neat.

 LEGO BrickHeadz 41613 Mr. Incredible & Frozone includes 160 pieces and retails for $19.99.
-The set is intermittently available from sellers on eBay and BrickLink and will be available on April 20, 2018 from the LEGO Shop.
+The set is available from the LEGO Shop.